edinam21/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-4.a function that prints a string, in reverse, followed by a new line.
+5.  a function that reverses a string.